vmware/versatile-data-kit/examples/incremental-ingest-from-db-example/README.md

 1.  the type of database in which we will be ingesting;
 2.  the ingestion method;
 3.  the ingestion target - the location of the target database - if this file is not present, ingestion will create it in the current directory.
 For this example, we will use `vdk-increment-sqlite.db` file which will be created in the current directory;
-4.  the file of the default SQLite database against which vdk runs (same value as ingestion target in this case);
+4.  the file of the default SQLite database against which vdk runs - initially we set this to the origin SQLite DB since we will be querying it first, and later we can change it to the target to check the results from ingestion;
 5.  the URL for the VDK control service API (in case of using job properties).

 Enter the following commands in the command prompt (if you are on a Windows system, use `set` keyword instead of `export`):